I want to go straight to the code and read what it says about online giving

 Make a complaintI have a concern about a particular donation

 Fundraisers should take steps to minimise the risk of donations being used fraudulently.
 This includes checking that secure procedures are in place for processing donations (section 4 of the code).
-The Institute of Fundraising website has more guidance on handling donations.
+The Chartered Institute of Fundraising has more guidance on handling donations.

 Charities reliant on IT and technology in their fundraising should ensure donors and funds raised are protected from cyber crime.
 The National Cyber Security Centre has guidance for small charities on how to protect your charity’s data, assets, and reputation.